-The circle indicate the time we are discussing in this section
+The circle indicates the time we discuss in this section

 *From Sano Museum Catalogue ( Permission granted).